How to make a perfect risotto with 5 simple tips – All it takes is 20 minutes from start to finish!

 - Heat a knob of butter in a large skillet and sautée the onion for 2 minutes, until softened but not browned.

-- Turn the heat up, add the rice and toast until translucent,, about 2 mins.
+- Turn the heat up, add the rice and toast until translucent, about 2 minutes.

 - Pour in the wine, and let the alcohol evaporates, stirring once or twice.

-- Keep cooking the risotto, stirring continuously, by adding a ladle of stock when needed.
+- Keep cooking the risotto, stirring continuously, by adding a ladle of stock when needed, and season to taste with salt and pepper.
 Cook for about 15 min.

 - While you cook the risotto, blanch the asparagus in a pot of lightly salted boiling water for about 3-4 mins.
 Drain under cool running water, pat dry and set aside.

-- When the risotto is almost ready, stir in 2/3 of the salmon meat and the fresh chopped parsley.
+- When the risotto is almost ready, stir in the salmon meat and the fresh chopped parsley.

 - Take the pan off the heat and add a knob of butter and grated Parmesan in.
-Stir until you reach the perfect creamy consistency, gently fold the asparagus in, season to taste and allow to sit for a couple of mins.
+Stir until you reach the perfect creamy consistency, add in the asparagus.

 - Sprinkle with freshly grated lemon zest and serve.